aws-neuron/transformers-neuronx/README.md

 3. `gpt2-xl` has 25 attention heads and requires ~4 GB memory at bfloat16 precision.
 It runs without tensor-parallelism only.

-# Installation

-The repository installs through standard `python setup.py install`.
-Additionally, if the `wheel` package is installed, then `python setup.py bdist_wheel` can generate an installable `whl` package under the `dist` folder.

 # Examples

 The `examples` folder contains tutorials for running autoregressive sampling using HuggingFace